intagaming/video-scripts/token-storage.md

 ### How client-side apps authenticate with APIs

-Here is the Facebook app, and here is the Facebook API.
+Here's the Facebook app, and here's the Facebook API.

-How do the Facebook app communicates with the Facebook API?
+How does the Facebook app communicates with the Facebook API?

-When you post something, how does the Facebook API knows that it is **you**, who has **this name**?
+When you post something, how does the Facebook API know that it is **you**, who has **this name**?

 Usually, for a client-side application to communicate with an API, the client-side app would need a permission to access data.
 In its most primitive form, the user would enter the username and password, they get sent to the API, and the API gives back "the permission to access the user data".
-It's like a key, and it has a name, it's called a Token, specifically, Access Token.
+It's like a key, and it has a name, it's called a Token, specifically, an Access Token.

-Using this token, the client-side app could access and modify the data via the API.
-This token represents the permission that the user gave the client-side app to access and modify the user's data.
+This token represents the permission that the user gave the client-side app to access and modify their data.

 For example, you logged into Facebook.
-Facebook API gives you back an Access Token that represents **you**.
+The Facebook API gives you back an Access Token that represents **you**.
 The Facebook app would use this token to post and comment as **you**.